module Lwt_stream : sig..end

 unit -> 'a t * ('a option -> unit) * ('b -> unit)

 create_with_reference () returns a new stream and a push function.
-The last function allows to set a reference to an external source.
-This prevent the external source from being garbage collected.
+The last function allows a reference to be set to an external source.
+This prevents the external source from being garbage collected.

 For example, to convert a reactive event to a stream: